Medical expert of the article

 2 |

-Since Wilson and Doyle (1996) included only children who underwent surgery for hernia and tonsillitis, they indicated only two variants of the "sore spot" when assessing the child's posture: the groin or throat.
+Since the study by Wilson and Doyle (1996) included only children who had undergone surgery for hernias and tonsillitis, when assessing the child's posture they indicated only two options for the "sore spot": groin or throat.

-The FLACC Behavioral Scale for Postoperative Pain in Young Children (Merkel SI, Voeoel-Lewus, T. Et al., 1997)
+The FLACC Behavioral Scale for Postoperative Pain in Young Children (Merkel SI, Voeoel-Lewus T. et al., 1997)

-The behavioral scale FLACC (face, legs, activity, cry, consolability) was developed to assess postoperative pain.
+The FLACC (face, legs, activity, cry, consolability) behavioral scale was developed to assess postoperative pain.

-Options | Characteristics | Points |
+Parameters | Characteristics | Points |

-Uncertain expression or smile |
+Face | Vague expression or smile |

 0 |